-Select at least one SCB code with two sub-levels that together form the entire code.
+Select at least one research topic with two sub-levels that together form the entire code.

 Select at least one and a maximum of three keywords describing the project.
 Choose what best represents your project, even if it does not entirely match the field you work in.